dgendill/purescript-query-params/docs/QueryParams.md

 runInEnv :: forall a.
 URL -> QueryParamAction a -> a
 ```

-Run a a series of QueryParamActions on a particular url
+Run a series of `QueryParamActions` on a particular url
 and return a value, e.g.

 ```purescript